On the Unruh effect, trajectories and information

+shows that $\psi_k(\Delta E)$ contains both positive and negative frequencies, as shown by the dashed line in figure \ref{fourier}.

+\bf Remark: \rm While we here treat the Unruh effect using Unruh DeWitt detectors rather than using the alternative method of Bogolubov transformations, we remark that also the calculation of $\beta$ coefficients of Bogolubov transformations can be viewed as the calculation of generalized concomitant frequencies.
+For example, in the case of uniform acceleration, the same integral as that leading to equation \eref{gamma} arises in the calculation \cite{Mukhanov} of the Bogolubov $\beta$ coefficients.
+We note that, in general, the calculation of clicking probabilities of UDW detectors can differ from the calculation of the excitation probabilities of field modes, as is the case, for example, for circular motion, see, e.g., \cite{padmanabhan2002}.
+This is because the two methods are based on different definitions of particles, namely by identifying particles either as (local) UDW detector excitations or as (nonlocal) field mode excitations.

 Another example is an always-on detector which, for a finite amount of time, is accelerated so that the frequency increases linearly, preceded and followed by inertial motion.
-Fig.\ref{fourier} shows the Fourier transforms $\psi_k(\Delta E)$ for this trajectory and for a trajectory of uniform acceleration.
-Both exhibit the presence of concomitant frequencies, including finite amplitudes for positive $\Delta E$ which cause the Unruh effect: We expect the Fourier transform for the trajectory of temporary acceleration to contain frequencies within the interval from the initial to the final frequency (on the negative half axis), as well as a peak at either end of the interval because the initial and final velocities are maintained for an infinite amount of time.
+In this case, therefore, we need to calculate the Fourier transform of the function $e^{\ii \int_0^\tau \bar{\omega}(\tau')\rmd\tau'}$ with $\bar{\omega}(\tau')$ being constant, then linearly increasing for a finite duration, then being constant again.
+This Fourier transform can be carried out straightforwardly because the nontrivial period of linear acceleration is a complex Gaussian integral on a finite interval which can be evaluated in terms of error functions.
+As shown with the solid curve in figure \ref{fourier}, also the Fourier transform $\vert\psi_k(\Delta E)\vert$ for this trajectory exhibits finite amplitudes for positive $\Delta E$ which cause the Unruh effect, i.e., it too exhibits the presence of concomitant frequencies: As one might expect, the spectrum $\vert\psi_k(\Delta E)\vert$ for the trajectory of temporary acceleration contains frequencies within the interval from the initial to the final frequency (on the negative half axis) including a peak at either end of the interval because the initial and final velocities are maintained for an infinite amount of time.